CleverCloud/doc.clever-cloud.com/commons/get-help/faq.md

 ### What is a Scaler?

 A <dfn id="def-scaler">scaler</dfn> is a individual container hosting your app.
 You can attribute one or more Scalers to your apps.
-Scalers comes in many sizes:
+Scalers comes in many sizes based on each language requirement from XS to XXXL.

-* Tiny Scalers
-* Small Scalers
-* Medium Scalers
-* Large Scalers
-* XtraLarge Scalers
-* Huge Scalers
-* XtraHuge Scalers

 Each [scaler](#def-scaler) is given a fixed set of resources, depending on the chosen language.
 A Java [scaler](#def-scaler) will have more RAM than a PHP [scaler](#def-scaler).
 The way you scale an application is by assigning it new [scalers](#def-scaler).